24: Redemption

-24: Redemption is a television film based on the series 24.
+24: Redemption is a 2008 American television film based on the series 24.
 Redemption takes place almost four years after the sixth season and two months before the seventh season in real time between 3:00 pm and 5:00 pm (Sangala Time Zone) on Inauguration Day in the United States.
 The main setting is Sangala, a fictional African country, where ex-Counter Terrorist Unit Agent Jack Bauer (Kiefer Sutherland) tries to find peace with himself, and works as a missionary with Carl Benton (Robert Carlyle), who built the Okavango school to aid war orphans.
 Bauer is served a subpoena to appear before the United States Senate regarding human rights violations, but refuses to go, and a shadow organization among the United States government aids General Benjamin Juma (Tony Todd) and his militia in a coup d'état.
 Juma's militia attempts to kidnap the children from the school and Jack has to decide whether or not to give himself up to American authorities in order to keep the children safe.

 The film was written by executive producer Howard Gordon and was directed by Jon Cassar.
 The film's genesis originated with the 2007–2008 Writers Guild of America strike, which delayed the seventh season for a year thus leaving a gap in the series during 2008.
 It first aired on November 23, 2008, on Fox in the United States, and was released to DVD on November 25.
 Two versions of the film were released to DVD, the original broadcast version and an extended director's cut.
 The original airing was seen by just over 12 million Americans, and received widespread critical acclaim, and was praised for showing a more human side to Bauer.
 24: Redemption was nominated for a Golden Globe as well as five Emmy Awards.
 The majority of Redemption was filmed on location outside Cape Town, South Africa since it was difficult to mimic authentic African scenery in America.